AYCEdemo/emptyx16/src/emptyx16.md

 timestamp registers.
 Allowing any new power-down events to be recorded again (any newer power-down events will not overwrite the old timestamp).

 Day of Week value meanings are user-defined.
-For X16 System, a value of 1 means Sunday (?)
+For X16 system, a value of 1 means Monday.

 ### 04h - RTCDATE - Timekeeping Date (R/W)
 ```